FireTail-io/firetail-lambda-extension/README.md

 2. [Using a Lambda container image build stage](#using-a-lambda-container-image-build-stage).
 3. [Using Terraform](#using-terraform).

 You will need to ascertain the layer ARN of the latest release of the Firetail Lambda Extension.

-This can be done by taking the latest version tag in the [Github Releases](https://github.com/FireTail-io/firetail-lambda-extension/releases) of this repository, and replacing the `.` characters with `-` characters.
+If you are not publishing your own Firetail Extension Lambda Layer, you may use the Lambda Layer published publicly by us.
+The latest version of this publically accessible Lambda Layer can be derived by taking the latest version tag in the [Github Releases](https://github.com/FireTail-io/firetail-lambda-extension/releases) of this repository, and replacing the `.` characters with `-` characters.
 For example, `v1.2.3` would become `v1-2-3`.
 You will also need to determine the architecture you need for your Lambda Runtime, which may be either `arm64` or `x86_64`.
 Once you have these two values, you may substitute them into `${VERSION}` and `${ARCH}` respectively in  the following string:

 ```bash
 arn:aws:lambda:us-east-1:453671210445:layer:firetail-extension-${ARCH}-${VERSION}:1